HomeEnterprise ITData CenterSify to invest ₹1,500 crore in Visakhapatnam data centre and cable landing station

 Register Now →

-Officials said the CLS component will position Visakhapatnam as a strategic cable landing point connecting India to Southeast Asia, including nations such as Singapore, Malaysia, Australia and Thailand.
+Officials said the CLS component will position Visakhapatnam as a strategic submarine cable landing point connecting India to Southeast Asia, including nations such as Singapore, Malaysia, Australia and Thailand.

 Sify ambitions in India’s data economy